Lettr MCP Server

 Features

 • Send Emails — Send transactional emails with HTML, plain text, CC/BCC, attachments, tracking options, metadata, and tags.
-Supports template-based sending with merge tag substitution.
+Supports template-based sending with merge tag substitution, scheduled delivery, and inspecting sent messages and events.

 • Templates — List, create, get, update, and delete email templates.
-Retrieve merge tags to discover which variables a template expects before sending.
+Retrieve rendered HTML and merge tags to discover which variables a template expects before sending.

 • Domains — List, create, get, delete, and verify sending domains.
 View DNS records required for SPF, DKIM, and DMARC authentication.

-• Webhooks — List and inspect webhook configurations for real-time email event notifications.
+• Webhooks — List, create, get, update, and delete webhook configurations for real-time email event notifications.

 Setup